 A student who is accused of scholastic dishonesty (or a non-academic violation) is entitled to due process.
 That includes the right to know what evidence supports the allegation and the right to a hearing.

-If the disciplinary matter is resolved administratively with a faculty member or Student Conduct and Academic Integrity staff member in the Office of the Dean of Students (Faculty Disposition or Administrative Disposition), a hearing is not required.
-However, the student may appeal the sanction by submitting a written appeal to either the President within fourteen (14) days of the administrative resolution.
+If the disciplinary matter is resolved administratively with a faculty member or Student Conduct and Academic Integrity staff member in the Office of the Dean of Students (Faculty Disposition or Administrative Disposition), a hearing is not required. o However, the student may appeal the sanction by submitting a written appeal based on one or more of the three grounds for appeal, to the to the appellate officer within ten (10) days of the administrative resolution.

-If the disciplinary matter is resolved through a hearing, the student may appeal the hearing officer's decision regarding the findings and sanction by giving written notice to the President within fourteen (14) days after being notified of the hearing officer's decision.
+If the disciplinary matter is resolved through a hearing, the student may appeal the hearing officer's decision based on one or more of the three grounds for appeal, regarding the findings and sanction by giving written notice to the appellate officer within ten (10) days after being notified of the hearing officer's decision.